georgiIvanov/tcatool/README.md

 tcatool gen App
 ```

-This will create all 5 files at the current path.
+This will create all 5 files (State, Action, Reducer, Environment and View) at the current path.

 ------